bowang-lab/clinical-camel/README.md

 ## Publication

 The work related to the Clinical Camel model has been published in [arXiv](https://arxiv.org/abs/2305.12031).
 Feel free to check out the paper for a more comprehensive understanding of the model and its performance.

+## Future Updates

+We are in the process of preparing the remainder of the code used in this project for publication.
+Please check back in the near future for additional updates and resources.
+Your patience is appreciated as we work to provide a comprehensive and usable repository.

 ## License
 This project is licensed under AGPL-3.0.
 Please see the [LICENSE](https://github.com/bowang-lab/clinical-camel/blob/main/LICENSE) file for more details.